pepperhorn/piano-invaders/README.md

 A retro-styled rhythm game that combines Space Invaders gameplay with piano-based music mechanics.
 Shoot falling musical notes by pressing the correct piano keys at the right time!

+## Intent
+A quick project to see if we can build a simple game to reinforce or introduce someone to the piano keyboard.
+Goal to keep the game inside a React element so it can be easily embedded, while modularizing components for maintainability and flexibility.

+## TODO
+- Larger song library in the JSON format

 ## Overview

 Piano Invaders is a single-file web game featuring: